 A scenario is a different set of assumptions about future conditions.
 Scenarios can examine things such as the effect of enacting new legislation on the region's power system or the effect of market regime changes on the power system.
-Scenarios combined elements of the future that the region controls, such as the type, amount and timing of resource development, with factors the region does not control, such as natural gas and wholesale market electricity prices.
-Therefore, resource strategies reflect decisions that can be made by utilities, whereas scenarios reflect circumstances beyond the control of a utility.
-A resource strategy is considered robust if it exhibits both low cost and low economic risk across many different scenarios.
+Generally, resource strategies reflect decisions that can be made by utilities, whereas scenarios reflect circumstances beyond the control of a utility.
+A resource strategy is considered robust if it exhibits both low cost and low risk across many different scenarios.